Skip to main content

 Challenges and Opportunities

 The urgency of NIMH’s mission stems from the significant burden mental illnesses impose on individuals, their families, and society.
-In any given year, it is estimated that more than one in five U.S. adults live with a mental illness1 and the burden of mental illness is predicted to rise worldwide in coming decades.2,3 Mental illnesses cut across age, sex, race, ethnicity, and socioeconomic status.
-Mental illnesses occur more commonly in people with other chronic illnesses, such as heart disease, diabetes, cancer, and HIV.4,5 In fact, people with a mental illness may have an increased risk for chronic illnesses6 and effective treatment for mental illnesses can reduce that risk.7 Individuals with mental illnesses are also disproportionately represented among homeless and incarcerated populations.8 Furthermore, serious mental illnesses significantly impair one’s ability to function in daily life, are associated with personal loss of earnings,9 have a negative global financial impact,10 and are among the leading causes of poor health and early mortality worldwide.4,11 Tragically, suicide remains an urgent public health crisis in the United States.12 Although the national suicide rate declined between 2018 and 2020, the rate rose again in 2021 and is, at least in part, driven by disparities among certain minoritized groups.13 The burden of mental illnesses demands that we harness scientific knowledge and tools to achieve better understanding, prevention, and treatment of these disabling conditions.
+In any given year, it is estimated that more than one in five U.S. adults live with a mental illness.1 Similar trends are observed globally, and the burden of mental illness is predicted to rise worldwide in the coming decades.2,3 Mental illnesses are prevalent across all groups, regardless of age, sex, race, ethnicity, sexual orientation, disability, geographic residence, and socioeconomic status.
+Mental illnesses occur more commonly in people with other chronic illnesses, such as heart disease, diabetes, cancer, and HIV.4,5 In fact, people with a mental illness may have an increased risk for chronic illnesses,6 and effective treatment for mental illnesses can reduce that risk.7 Individuals with mental illnesses are also disproportionately represented among homeless and incarcerated populations.8 Furthermore, serious mental illnesses, which significantly impair one’s ability to function in daily life, are associated with personal loss of earnings,9 have a negative global financial impact,10 and are among the leading causes of poor health and early mortality worldwide.4,11 Tragically, suicide remains an urgent public health crisis in the United States.12 Although the national suicide rate declined between 2018 and 2020, the rate rose again in 2021 and provisional rates for 2022 indicate an additional 2.6% increase.13 The burden of mental illnesses demands that we harness scientific knowledge and tools to achieve better understanding, prevention, and treatment of these disabling conditions.
 In this section, we outline our plans to leverage considerable research opportunities to address the many challenges of mental health and mental health research.

 Coronavirus Disease 2019 (COVID-19) Pandemic

-To address the ongoing challenges that SARS-CoV-2 and the COVID-19 pandemic pose to our health and well-being, NIH is working urgently in unprecedented ways to understand and mitigate health threats.
+NIH continues to work on understanding and mitigating the impact of SARS-CoV-2 and the COVID-19 pandemic on health and well-being across various communities.
 The NIH Strategic Plan for COVID-19 Research provides a framework for funding research across the scientific spectrum, primarily focusing on the direct testing, therapeutic, and preventive approaches needed to address SARS-CoV-2 and its long term consequences.
 As part of the strategic response to COVID-19, NIMH is actively engaged with the NIH Researching COVID to Enhance Recovery (RECOVER) initiative, which seeks to understand, prevent, and treat post-acute sequelae of SARS-CoV-2 infection.
-NIMH is also participating in multiple Rapid Acceleration of Diagnostics (RADx®) initiatives, including the RADx® Underserved Populations (RADx-UP) program, which aims to lay the foundation to reduce disparities for those underserved and vulnerable populations who are disproportionately affected by the COVID-19 pandemic.
-NIMH is also involved in several other NIH-wide efforts, including the Social, Behavioral, and Economic Impacts of COVID-19 and Maternal and Child Health workgroups.
-Emerging data indicate that people with serious mental illness have been hard hit by the pandemic.
-Individuals with schizophrenia or depression are more than seven times more likely to contract COVID-19 and are more than twice as likely to die from it if they do fall ill, compared with individuals who do not have a mental illness.14-16 NIMH-supported researchers are examining the effects of COVID-19 on mental health and developing and testing ways to improve delivery of care and treatment of mental illnesses in the context of a pandemic.
-This work is critical to meet the increased mental health needs for all who have been impacted by the pandemic, particularly as access to mental health services remain insufficient for the demand.
-In addition, NIMH staff continue to develop resources and share coping strategies to help people during the pandemic.
+NIMH has also participated in multiple Rapid Acceleration of Diagnostics (RADx®) initiatives, including the RADx® Underserved Populations (RADx-UP) program, which aims to lay the foundation to reduce disparities for those underserved and vulnerable populations who are disproportionately affected by the COVID-19 pandemic.
+NIMH is also involved in several other NIH-wide efforts, including the Social, Behavioral, and Economic Impacts of COVID-19 and NIH’s Community Engagement Alliance (CEAL) .
+NIMH-supported researchers continue to examine the effects of COVID-19 on mental health and are developing and testing ways to understand and improve delivery of care and treatment of mental illnesses in the context of a pandemic.
+As access to mental health services continues to be insufficient for the demand, this work remains critical to meet the increased mental health needs for all who have been impacted by the pandemic and to prepare for potential future public health outbreaks and service interruptions.
 More information about NIH’s response to the COVID-19 pandemic and guidance for researchers can be found on the NIH COVID-19 webpage .

 Suicide Prevention

 Given the troubling rise in the national suicide rate in the past decades, suicide prevention research remains an urgent priority for NIMH.
 From 1999 through 2018, U.S. suicide rates had shown small but consistent increases.
-The overall national suicide rate decreased between 2018 (14.2 per 100,000) and 2020 (13.5 per 100,000); however, the suicide rate rose again in 2021 (14.1 per 100,000).
-This is, in part, due to rising rates among some racially and ethnically minoritized groups , and explanations for these disparities are being explored.12,13 NIMH’s portfolio includes projects aimed at identifying individuals and populations most at risk for suicide, understanding the causes of suicide risk, developing suicide prevention interventions, and testing the effectiveness of these interventions and services in real-world settings.
+The overall national suicide rate decreased between 2018 (14.2 per 100,000) and 2020 (13.5 per 100,000); however, the suicide rate rose again in 2021 (14.1 per 100,000).12 Provisional data released by the CDC for 2022 noted an increase of 2.6% in the number of deaths by suicide in the United States.13 This is, in part, due to rising rates among middle and older aged adults.
+NIMH’s portfolio includes projects aimed at identifying individuals and populations most at risk for suicide, understanding the contributors to suicide risk, developing suicide prevention interventions, and testing the effectiveness and implementation of these interventions and services in real-world settings.
 NIMH intramural and extramural research efforts have resulted in the development of screening tools and clinical pathways for implementation in real-world settings to identify those at risk for suicide.
 Our current collaborative efforts are testing the benefits of various strategies for risk detection and intervention.
-Because many suicide decedents in the United States have accessed health care services in the 12 months preceding death, health care systems can play a vital role in identifying individuals at risk and preventing suicide attempts.17 NIMH research has focused on emergency departments as a critical focal point, demonstrating that brief screening tools can improve providers’ ability to identify individuals at risk for suicidal behavior.18,19 Pairing this screening with a low-cost intervention, such as safety planning and follow-up phone calls, results in significant decreases in subsequent suicide attempts in the following year.18 NIMH-supported research has also led to the development of a computerized adaptive screener, which may make it easier for providers to screen more people and could help emergency departments quickly facilitate a connection with mental health services.
+Because many suicide decedents in the United States have accessed health care services in the 12 months preceding death, health care systems can play a vital role in identifying individuals at risk and preventing suicide attempts.16 NIMH research has focused on emergency departments as a critical focal point, demonstrating that brief screening tools can improve providers’ ability to identify individuals at risk for suicidal behavior.17,18 Pairing this screening with a low-cost intervention, such as safety planning and follow-up phone calls, results in significant decreases in subsequent suicide attempts in the following year.17 NIMH-supported research has also led to the development of a computerized adaptive screener, which may make it easier for providers to screen more people and could help emergency departments quickly facilitate a connection with mental health services.
 NIMH continues to support research to identify how and why these screening and follow-up interventions work, and how these evidence-based tools can be scaled up for broader implementation to prevent suicide attempts and deaths.
 To more rapidly test and implement novel suicide risk reduction strategies, NIMH is supporting Practice-based Suicide Prevention Research Centers that will advance research, implementation, and training in specific content areas.
 Given that firearms account for over 50% of suicides annually in the United States, NIMH is funding research on preventing firearm injury and mortality.
-In addition, accumulating evidence suggests that various preventive interventions delivered early in life can change children’s mental health and substance use trajectories in a positive manner, including decreased risk for suicidal ideation and behaviors in adolescence and adulthood.
-NIMH continues to focus on understanding how disparities in suicide arise and can be addressed including among sexual and gender minority youth and adults who have elevated rates of suicide ideation and attempts across age, race, and ethnic groups.
+In addition, accumulating evidence suggests that various preventive interventions delivered early in life can change children’s mental health and substance use trajectories in a positive manner, including decreased risk for suicidal thoughts and behaviors in adolescence and adulthood.
+NIMH collaborates with other federal agencies like SAMHSA to study crisis response services.
+More specifically, NIMH is interested in understanding which approaches are most effective in the emerging crisis response landscape, as states and localities build, increase, and/or improve these systems.
+NIMH continues to focus on understanding how disparities in suicide arise and can be addressed including among sexual and gender minority youth and adults who have elevated rates of suicide thoughts and behaviors across age, race, and ethnic groups.
 Understanding disparities in suicides among Black, American Indian and Alaska Native, and Asian youth, as well as pre-teens, older adults, and rural residents, continues to be an important area of focus.

 Early Intervention in Psychosis

 In 2008, NIMH launched the Recovery After an Initial Schizophrenia Episode (RAISE) project, a large-scale research initiative with the goal to help reduce the likelihood of long-term disability that people with schizophrenia often experience and help them lead productive, independent lives.
 The RAISE studies aimed to answer questions about the feasibility, effectiveness, and scalability of early intervention services for people experiencing first episode psychosis in the United States, with an emphasis on coordinated specialty care (CSC), a team-based, integrated, multi-element treatment approach to early psychosis.
-Baseline findings from the RAISE studies documented areas in need of improvement, including the long duration of untreated psychosis,20 variable adherence to treatment guidelines,21 and poor attention to comorbid medical conditions associated with premature mortality.22 In addition, the RAISE studies demonstrated that early intervention improves clinical outcomes among youth and young adults with first episode psychosis, and that CSC is a feasible and cost-effective approach to early intervention in first episode psychosis.23,24,25 Through collaborations with other federal agencies, NIMH transformed these findings into real-world change .26,27 CSC is now the standard of care for early psychosis , with more than 360 CSC programs across the country.
-In 2019 alone, CSC programs helped over 22,000 young people confronting the tremendous challenge of a first episode of psychosis by ensuring they had access to the best possible evidence-based care.
+Baseline findings from the RAISE studies documented areas in need of improvement, including the long duration of untreated psychosis,19 variable adherence to treatment guidelines,20 and poor attention to comorbid medical conditions associated with premature mortality.21 In addition, the RAISE studies demonstrated that early intervention improves clinical outcomes among youth and young adults with first episode psychosis, and that CSC is a feasible and cost-effective approach to early intervention in first episode psychosis.22,23,24 Through collaborations with other federal agencies, NIMH transformed these findings into real-world change .25,26 CSC is now the standard of care for early psychosis , with more than 360 CSC programs across the country.
+CSC programs have helped thousands of young people confronting the tremendous challenge of a first episode of psychosis by ensuring they had access to the best possible evidence-based care.

 NIMH leveraged this expansion of CSC programs in the United States through the Early Psychosis Intervention Network (EPINET).
 The goal of EPINET is to accelerate advances in early psychosis care, recovery outcomes, and scientific discovery through a national early psychosis learning health care partnership.
 In this “learning health care system,” data that are routinely collected in CSC programs, as part of clinical practice, drive continuous improvement in client care and further scientific inquiry.
-Through EPINET, NIMH supports eight regional scientific hubs that include more than 100 CSC clinics in 17 states, as well as a national data coordinating center that standardize, collect, and aggregate data across community clinics and use computational methods to study CSC quality and treatment effectiveness.
+Through EPINET, NIMH currently supports eight regional scientific hubs and a national data coordinating center that aims to standardize, collect, and aggregate data across more than 100 community clinics in 17 states and use computational methods to study CSC quality and treatment effectiveness.
 By studying large, nationally representative datasets, EPINET may offer crucial insights into how best to tailor early psychosis care for individuals and provide information to guide improvements in diagnosis and intervention.

 HIV Research